 “Be aware that you may be targeted by phishing emails sent from people impersonating Coachella personnel.
 Please remember that Coachella will never solicit personal information or account information from you via email.
 Please exercise caution if you receive any emails or phone calls that ask for such information, or direct you to web sites where you are asked for personal or financial information.”

-While it is important to know that the data thieves do not have any access to credit card or festival-attendee financial information, thieves may be able to utilize the stolen data in an attempt at identity fraud.
+While it is important to know that the data thieves do not have any access to a credit card or festival-attendee financial information, thieves may be able to utilize the stolen data in an attempt at identity fraud.

 How to Protect Yourself

 If you are a victim of this data breach or any other, it is important that you immediately change all of your passwords on all of your other online accounts.
-While it may be time consuming, this process can protect you in the long run.
+While it may be time-consuming, this process can protect you in the long run.
 You may also want to take the extra step of contacting your financial institutions and credit bureaus.
 Even if the data thieves didn’t take your credit card information, they could use the data they did steal to falsify a new account in your name.
 One last line of protection would be to sign up with a credit monitoring service – that will notify you if any new accounts show up in your name.

 The Carter Law Firm can help you if you have been the victim of a data breach.
 For additional information regarding any of these violations, please complete the form below and we will contact you.